-Piano remained at the forefront of 2009′s Anonymity is the New Fame (Autumn Tone Records), whose layered orchestral pop betrayed a love for Harry Nilsson and Randy Newman.
-A limited number of vinyl records were made for Anonymity, each hand-screened and numbered.
+Piano remained at the forefront of 2009′s Anonymity is the New Fame (Autumn Tone Records) which showed the influential wit and orchestral pop of Harry Nilsson and Randy Newman.

-In 2011, the album Sugar Twists like Hurricane was self-released on the Peanut Dungeon label.
-Co-produced with Kirk Hellie, this collection of songs featured a variety of Hellie’s acoustic instrument collection including a 10-string tipple, baritone ukulele, banjo, u-bass and many others.
+In 2011, Sugar Twists like Hurricane was co-produced with Kirk Hellie and featured a variety of Hellie’s acoustic instrument collection including a 10-string tipple, baritone ukulele, banjo, u-bass and many others.